Yamimellow/AdvancedProgramming/README.md

 Advanced Programming examples files used in class .

+###[To submit anonymous suggestions/complaints][1]
+please don't hesitate to suggest anything you want, totally anonymous.

-### Assignments are now mandatory , you will lose marks if u don't submit them.
+#### Assignments are now mandatory , you will lose marks if u don't submit them.
-### Each assignment solution will be published after the deadline . no submissions will be accepted after that.
+#### Each assignment solution will be published after the deadline . no submissions will be accepted after that.

-##Assignment Submissions :
+##Assignment Submission Rules :
 - Put each assignment in a folder with its name , with all the files it needs to work.
 - Put them in a folder with your name + the weeks number example : abdallah_week_1
 - Put a text file in the folder and within it write your full name ,  id  and email.